partnano/lovelyUI/README.md

 	    hide():  hides element (doesn't get drawn until show() is called) show():  shows element if it was hidden

-the active mechanism that is available for layouts is globally available as well:
+A global active mechanism is available as well, for focusing a single element and calling an action easily globally:

 	lovelyui:set_active(e): sets specified element to active one lovelyui:get_active():  returns current active element (nil if there isn't one)

-	lovelyui:up(), down(), next(), prev(), yes(), no()
+	all this methods are available globally without throwing an error, however will only do something for the respective elements lovelyui:up(), down(), next(), prev(), yes(), no()

 ### themes